TwistedFerrisWheel/GMEXT-Steamworks/README.md

 > [!IMPORTANT]
 > Version 2.1.0 is requires Steamworks SDK version v1.61 and won't work correctly with previous versions of the SDK.
 If for any reason you need to keep using a previous SDK version please refrain from updating to the v2.1.0 version.

+Once ready, follow these stems per OS.

+### Windows

+VISUAL STUDIO PROJECT: `source/steamworks_gml/extensions/steamworks/steamworks_windows/`

+Download the latest visual studio (2022 at the time of writing) and hit build.
+This will create a steamworks_x64.dll file.

+### MacOS

+XCODE PROJECT: `source/steamworks_gml/extensions/steamworks/Steamworks_macos/`

+I don't have a mac, please update this if you know.
+This will create a steamworks.dylib file.

+### Linux

+LINUX BUILD SCRIPTS: `source/steamworks_gml/extensions/steamworks/steamworks_linux/`

+* CD to the `source` folder.
+* Give approprite read/write permissions to the child folders
+* Run `./steamworks_gml/extensions/steamworks/steamworks_linux/build_linux64.sh`
+* This will create a steamworks.so file.

+### After Building

+The building process automatically puts the files in a place that are usable in the provided example project.
+When ready to export to your project:
+* Open the example project
+* Navigate to the `Steamworks/Steamworks` extention
+* Update / Add any functions needed (Click the hamburger menu to add a new function)
+* When satisfied, go to `Tools > Create Local Package`, and add the `Steamworks` folder.
+Fill out the details however and click OK
+* In your project, click `Tools > Import Local Package` and import the package you just created.

+This should get your edited code into your project.

 ## Documentation